Saptakatha/needle-vibration-detection/README.md

 ##### Preparing Training and Validation Data
 The dataset used for training and validation is prepared from a synthetic dataset available in Kaggle.
 The `dataset_preparation.py` script processes the dataset to extract and resize images, and generate label annotations for the needle tip and dial center coordinates.

-1. Download the Kaggle synthetic dataset  and place it in the appropriate directory.
+1. Download the [`Kaggle synthetic data for precision gauge reading dataset`](https://www.kaggle.com/datasets/endava/synthetic-data-for-precision-gauge-reading/data) and place it in the appropriate directory.
 2. Run the `dataset_preparation.py` script to prepare the training and validation data:
 ```python
 python python dataset_preparation.py